NREL/ResStock/docs/technical_reference_guide/README.md

 ```

 6. All of the pdf and log files from the compile will be located in docs/technical_reference_guide/_build (Note: this won't show up as modified files in git because _build is in .gitignore)

+7. If the pdf does not compile successfully, look for fatal errors in the .log file, apply fixes, and recompile as needed by repeating step 5.
+To stop the workflow and exit out of the container, type exit in the CLI or hit Ctrl + D on your keyword.